MicrosoftDocs/cpp-docs/docs/mfc/reference/cframewnd-class.md

 ### Parameters
  *bNotify*
  Determines whether the active in-place item for the frame window receives notification of the layout change.
-If **TRUE**, the item is notified; otherwise **FALSE**.
+If TRUE, the item is notified; otherwise FALSE.

 ### Remarks
- The default implementation of this member function calls the `CWnd` member function `RepositionBars` to reposition all the control bars in the frame as well as in the main client window (usually a `CView` or **MDICLIENT**).
+ The default implementation of this member function calls the `CWnd` member function `RepositionBars` to reposition all the control bars in the frame as well as in the main client window (usually a `CView` or MDICLIENT).

  Override this member function to control the appearance and behavior of control bars after the layout of the frame window has changed.
 For example, call it when you turn control bars on or off or add another control bar.